 - Kapila (Body is slightly yellowish like Reaglar and texture is like Moonga)

-- Sankumukhi (slightly blackish or brownish in color like liver, lengthy, quick in sucking)
+- Sankumukhi (slightly blackish or brownish like liver, lengthy, quick in sucking)

 - Musika (look and smell like a rat)